 Describe how to interpret to internal and external audiences (annual reports):

-Describe how the use of specialist will be promoted:
+Describe how the use of advanced training will be promoted:

-I understand as the coordinator for this specialist program, I am responsible for keeping a record of participants and their volunteer service and reporting this information to the state office prior to the state conference.
+I understand as the coordinator for this Advanced Training program, I am responsible for keeping a record of participants and their volunteer service and reporting this information to the state office prior to the state conference.